smirik/resonances-ml/README.md

 * Numbers of asteroids predicated as librated but they are not librated (false positive objects).
 * Numbers of asteroids predicated as not librated but they are librated (false negative objects).

-Command `python -m resonancesml classify-all` necessary for:
+Command `python -m resonancesml classify-all` requires:
 * Several classifiers
 * File contains librated asteroids for learning.
 * File contains all librated asteroids for testing.